Frequently Asked Questions

 13. If a partnering organization knows a MICA faculty member, can they contact them directly?

 Yes.
 However, we also recommend that any organization interested in being a part of the CBL program contact the Office of Community Engagement for an initial brainstorming session.
 This will allow OCE to float your project with multiple departments within the institution.
-Community partners can fill out an inquiry form here or contact Stephen Towns, Program Coordinator, at 410-225 2504 or firstname.lastname@example.org.
+Community partners can contact Stephen Towns, Program Coordinator, at 410-225 2504 or firstname.lastname@example.org or here.

 14. How far in advance does a community partner need to talk to OCE about a potential project?